Jabril09/VPN-Setup-and-Usage-ProtonVPN-/README.md

 <img src="https://i.imgur.com/rXuMCr5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Once connected copy and paste the https://account.protonvpn.com/dashboard into the web browser.
 From there sign into proton vpn with your user name and password you created.
-Then go to downloads and download Proton VPN to the virtual machine you created and the Proton VPN app shoukld be in the virtual machine desktop.
+Then go to downloads and download Proton VPN to the virtual machine you created and the Proton VPN app should be in the virtual machine desktop.
 </p>
 <br />
 <p>